Pantheon - Rome's Ancient Wonder!

 Historical records indicate that the original Pantheon was constructed between 27 BCE and 14 CE, having been commissioned by Marcus Agrippa, an architect and son-in-law of Emperor Augustus.
 After a fire around 80 CE, the Pantheon had to be reconstructed.

-The Pantheon features 16 vast columns at its entrance that welcome you to its incredible interior.
-Its dome, with a diameter of 43.3 metres, still remains the largest unreinforced concrete dome in the world!
+The Pantheon has 16 huge columns at its entrance that welcome you, and make the building instantly recognisable.
+Its dome has a diameter of 43.3 metres, and still remains the largest unreinforced concrete dome in the world!
 The 'oculus,' which is the 8.2-meter-wide opening at the top of the dome, provides natural light and creates an extraordinary play of light and shadow throughout the day as the sun moves.
-The opening in the rood (the oculus) also means that rain can enter the Pantheon and it gets wet!
+The opening in the roof (the oculus) also means that rain can enter the Pantheon and it gets wet!
 When that happens, they have designed special drainage holes though to get rid of the water!

-The main altar, which is located directly beneath the oculus, is a focal point and covered with religious iconography.
-The oculus allows sunlight to light the interior and casts beams of light that aligns with celestial movements, demonstrating the ancient Romans' advanced astronomical knowledge.
+The main altar, which is located directly beneath the oculus, is a focal point and is covered with religious iconography.
+The oculus which casts beams of light that aligns with the celestial movements also demonstrates the ancient Romans' advanced astronomical knowledge.